kyakan/nexum-java/README.md

 - Guard conditions allow you to control whether a transition can be executed
 - Actions are executed during the transition, after onExit and before onEnter
 - The context can be used to pass data between states and transitions
+- Timer events can be scheduled using a custom `TimerService` implementation

 ## Testing